The medical information in this review was provided by our in-house dentist Dr. Gemma Wheeler.

 Because each tooth is essentially joined to another they look odd with a lack of gaps between them.

-I know I am not the perfect candidate for these.
 I am certainly not saying it is all bad.

 For some, this could be a radical smile transformation, but I can’t help but think many will feel a bit underwhelmed.